snaumov/note/README.md

 Successfuly saved the note!
 ```

-## Build
+## Installation

-Until I didn't add pre-built binaries, you need to build a binary yourself :bow:

-1) Download the repo
+1) Download the prebuilt binary from `Releases` page
-2) Run `cargo build --release`
-3) Move the binary `target/release/note` to a folder in your $PATH
+2) Place the binary to $PATH and make it executable

 ## Configuration